git reset

 nothing to commit, working tree clean

-is reporting no changes because our working tree, our index, and
+git status is reporting no changes because our working tree, our index, and

-are all seeing file
+HEAD are all seeing file in state A.

 This mode is very handy if you need to completely blow away a bunch of commits and you don’t care about the changes those commits had made.